 The Art of Scalability is a book on scaling organisations to adapt to web scale growth of their products and services.
 As well as having technical and architectural implications, scale needs to be dealt with on the organizational level.
 The goal is to show the reader how to organize technology, people and processes to result in a virtuous circle, a path of continuous improvement to scalability.

-DevOps is an attempt to break the barrier between development and operations teams, who are both required for the successful delivery of software says Danilo Sato.
-His book Devops in Practice: Reliable and automated software delivery provides a hands-on approach for implementing continuous delivery and DevOps practices.
+The book Devops in Practice: Reliable and automated software delivery by Danilo Sato provides a hands-on approach for implementing continuous delivery and DevOps practices.

-An interview with Larman about LeSS and what makes it different from other scaling frameworks and using empirical process control to increase organizational agility.
-Larman also explained how organizations can work with feature teams, and gave examples of how teams and stakeholders can be in direct contact with their customers and users and can work together to ship their product every sprint.
+An interview with Craig Larman about LeSS and what makes it different from other scaling frameworks and using empirical process control to increase organizational agility.

 Experiments and lessons from the engineering organization of King Digital Entertainment showing how continuous improvement of HR-related processes and topics fosters a creative and innovative culture.
 4

 Common System and Software Testing Pitfalls provides 92 pitfalls that make testing less efficient and effective.
 It aims to help you to avoid falling into pitfalls or dealing with the consequences.

 In this article, authors discuss the Reflective Agile Learning Model (REALM) that embeds reflective practice into the iterative and agile software engineering development cycle.